Civil Law for the victims of death and injury

 The driver was not insured.
 What happens now?

-In simple terms, the Motor Insurers Bureau (MIB) appoints an Insurance Company to step into the shoes of the un-traced hit and run driver, or the uninsured motorist, and will pay out compensation on exactly the same basis as though a valid Insurance Policy had been in place.
-The uninsured motorist will be required to repay to the MIB all the compensation which the MIB have paid out to the injured person or to the deceased’s dependants.
+In simple terms, the Motor Insurers Bureau (MIB) appoints an insurance company to step into the shoes of the un-traced hit and run driver, or the uninsured motorist, and will pay out compensation on exactly the same basis as though a valid insurance policy had been in place.
+The uninsured motorist may be required to repay to the MIB all the compensation which the MIB have paid out to the injured person or to the deceased’s dependants.

 Insurance Companies have a reputation for being slow to make payments to claimants.
 None the less there is a responsibility to those who have a claim against their Insured parties and it is essential that anyone embarking upon a claim against an Insurance Company should be well advised by a reputable authority